ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/rule-settings.md

 uid: rule-settings
 ---

 # Rule settings

-Assignment Rules are configured in the *Sales Force → Definitions → Sales Person Assignment Rules* section.

-Each rule is defined by the following settings:
+**Sales Person Assignment Rules** are used to automatically assign a sales person to customers, leads, or sales-related documents, based on selected criteria.
+This topic explains the available configuration options for each rule.

-## Rule availability (activation conditions)
+## Rule availability

-These settings determine whether the rule is eligible for evaluation:
+Each rule can be enabled or disabled and limited to a specific period:

+- **Active**
-- **Active** – indicates whether the rule is currently enabled.
-Only active rules are considered by the system.
+  Indicates whether the rule is active.
+Only active rules are considered during assignment.

-- **From Date** / **To Date** – optional start and end dates that define a period when the rule is applicable.
-Useful for setting temporary rules.
+- **From Date / To Date**
+  Optional date range in which the rule is valid.
+  - If empty, the rule is always valid.
+  - If both dates are set, the system applies the rule only within that range.
+  - If only one date is set, the rule is considered valid from or until that date.

-## Rule triggers (matching conditions)
+## Rule triggers

-The criteria for applying a rule are defined by specifying values in **condition fields**.
+The rule is evaluated when the following fields from the relevant customer, lead, or sales document match the values specified in the rule:

+- **Enterprise Company**
+    Must match the Enterprise Company of the record to which the rule is being applied.
+(This field is mandatory.)

-The available condition fields are: **Enterprise Company**, **Company Division**, **Sales Area**, and **Customer Type**.
+- **Company Division**, **Sales Area**, **Customer Type**

-When the system evaluates a rule, it compares each condition field with the corresponding value from the source record (e.g. Offer, Sales Order, Opportunity, Customer, Lead) or related records.
-For a rule to match:

-- The **Enterprise Company** in the rule must match the one in the source record.
+  Optional filters.
+If filled, the value must be the same as in the relevant customer, lead, or document.
-- The other condition fields must either match the corresponding values in the source record or be left empty in the rule.
-- You can define one or more condition fields — the more you specify, the more narrowly the rule will apply.
+  If left empty, the rule will match any value for that field.

+> The more filters you set, the more specific the rule becomes.
+A rule with empty fields is more generic and may match a wider range of cases.

-## Assignment logic (execution behavior)
+## Assignment target
-This setting controls how the assignment is performed.
-It involves two components:

-- **Assignment application** – specifies whether the rule applies to Customers (Customer or Lead) or to Documents (Offer, Sales Order, or Opportunity).
-One of these must be selected.
+- **Apply To**
+  Defines what the rule applies to:
+  - **Customers**: includes both Customers and Leads.
+  - **Documents**: includes Offers, Sales Orders, and Opportunities.

-- **Sales Person** – specifies the user to whom the customer/document should be assigned.
+- **Sales Person**
+  The person to whom the customer/document should be assigned.

-## Advanced options (rule conflict resolution)
-These settings define how the system resolves conflicts when multiple rules are applicable at the same time:

-- **Priority** – defines the importance level of the rule.
-Priority may be: *highest*, *high*, *medium*, *low*, *lowest*.
+## Conflict resolution

-When multiple rules match the same conditions, the one with the highest priority is applied.
+When multiple rules match a given scenario, the system uses the following criteria to choose the most appropriate one:

+- **Priority**
+  Select from: Highest, High, Medium, Low, Lowest.
+  Rules with higher priority are preferred over lower-priority ones.

+- **Rule No**
+  A unique number assigned to each rule.
-- **Rule No** – a unique sequence number used to determine precedence when two or more rules share the same priority.
+  - Used as a tie-breaker when two or more rules share the same priority.
-In such cases, the rule with the highest number is applied.
-The rule number is auto-generated but can be modified manually if needed.
+  - The rule with the higher number will be used.

+> Tip: You can manually edit Rule No to control the order in which rules are evaluated.